jmhockham/kotlin-coding/README.md

 ### Assumptions
 - There are only two types of users: library user, and library owner
 - The library owner is a superuser/admin; if a user can do something, the owner can do it.
-Ergo, we don't need to check who the user is, if the story starts with "as a library user"
-- No one should be checking out reference books; this includes the owners
+- Normal library users cannot checkout reference books, but the owner can (it's their library after all)